amd/aocl-crypto/docs/internal/design.md

   - gRPC
   - QATv2

 ## System Architecture

 To simplify the object access types, we introduce following notion

-  1. Attributes - All the above mentioned components have attributes, an attribute defines properties for a given object, may it be an algorithm or a module.
+  1. Attributes - All the above mentioned components have attributes, an attribute defines properties for a given object or a context, may it be an algorithm or a module.

   2. Operations - The operations that can be performed using that object or on that object.
 For example an cipher algorithm provides encrypt()/decrypt() kind of operations, where as an hash algorithm provides hash() or digest() kind of operation.
 Modules provides load()/unload()/search()/init() and other operations and so on.

+  3. Parameters - Parameters are passed to Operations to perform the same operation slightly differently.
+Some cases the distinction between attributes and parameters vanishes, as the attribute itself defines the parameter.
+However it is maintained throughout to provide uniform interface.

 ### Plugins
 The future of cryptography cannot be easily foreseen.
 New types of